 If the AutoGeo attribute is set to true and the device is signaling support for Location in the AutoGeo capability then the device shall ignore the GeoLocation information provided in the request.
 If the AutoGeo attribute is set to true and the device is signaling support for Heading in the AutoGeo capability then the device shall ignore the GeoOrientation.yaw information provided in the request.
-If the AutoGeo attribute is set to true and the device is signaling support for Leveling in the AutoGeo capability then the device shall ignore the GeoOrientation.roll and GeoOrientation.pitch information provided in the request.
+If the AutoGeo attribute is set to true and the device is signaling support for Leveling in the AutoGeo capability then the AutoGeo capability then the device shall ignore the device shall ignore the GeoOrientation.roll and GeoOrientation.pitch information provided in the request.
 Beyond this a device shall return in a subsequent GetGeoLocation command all entity elements as passed to SetGeoLocation.